9 tips for writing a good cover letter

-For example, if you are applying for a, highlight your management skills and proficiency with different accounting software.
+For example, if you are applying for a finance job offer, highlight your management skills and proficiency with different accounting software.

-3. Avoid repeating the information on your CV
+3. Avoid repeating the information on your resume

 Your cover letter is a complement to your CV, so it should go beyond the highlights of your resume.

 Your cover letter should instead mention your biggest professional accomplishments, qualities that make you an ideal candidate and your motivations and career goals.
 This will help the recruiter better understand your personal and professional background and determine if they wish to meet you.

 Even if the content of your letter is amazing, employers probably won’t take you seriously if cover letter is full of mistakes.

 Quality of written language is very important when sending an application.
 A lot of spelling mistakes indicate a lack of professionalism and discipline so make sure your spelling is impeccable.